 St. Louis Cathedral

 One of the most well-known landmarks in the city, St. Louis Cathedral is the oldest cathedral in all of North America.
 Public tours are available through the cathedral and convent, and you are free to walk through the cathedral garden afterward.
+History is at every glance while visiting this religious building.
+Take in the inspiring architecture over an afternoon visit at this beautiful worship structure.

 New Orleans Museum of Art

 If you love early 19th-century French paintings, the New Orleans Museum of Art is a must-see.
 Adjacent to the indoor galleries is the Sydney and Walda Besthoff Sculpture Garden, which includes many famous French and American sculptures.
+Visit an exceptional collection of colonial French furniture and works by such American artists as George Washington Lambert and William Hahn.

 Jean Lafitte’s Old Absinthe House

 Sit down, have a drink and take a trip through history at Jean Lafitte’s Old Absinthe House.
 This bar has been up and running for over 200 years; it played a central role in the War of 1812, was almost shut down during the Prohibition Era and has served many famous faces throughout the years.
+Our favorite cocktails include the Planters Punch, crafted with dark rum, sour, float 151 rum, orange, and grenadine or Irish Coffee, a mixture of Irish whiskey, coffee, whip cream, green creme de menthe, and cherry.

 See what remains of one of the city’s most imposing homes.
 Luling Mansion was once a grand stately home, and its exterior is still a wonderful example of New Orleans’ unique architecture.
 The building was divided into apartments in the early 20th century and most of these are uninhabited, giving the building an air of disrepair.
+This attraction is free to visit and acts as a creepy location for those interested in odd history.

 Fort Macomb played a pivotal role in many of the country’s most central conflicts.
 It originally served as a coastal defense point in the War of 1812 and later became a Confederate base during the Civil War.
 It closed in the late 19th century and you can’t go inside due to extensive damage, but you can still snap some cool pictures of its exterior.